-Satisfactory performance on the applicable assessments will be required for graduation, unless otherwise waived or substituted as allowed by state law and rules.
+Satisfactory performance on the applicable assessments is required for graduation, unless waived or substituted as allowed by state law and rules.

-There are three testing windows during the year in which a student may take an EOC assessment, which will occur during the fall, spring, and summer months.
-If a student does not meet satisfactory performance, the student will have additional opportunities to retake the assessment.
+There are three testing windows during the year in which a student may take an EOC assessment.
+The windows occur in the fall, spring, and summer months.
+If a student does not meet satisfactory performance, the student will have opportunities to retake the assessment.